Tell ej-Judeideh

 Tell ej-Judeideh (تل الجديدة / خربة الجديدة) is a tell in modern Israel, lying at an elevation of 398 m above sea-level.
 The Arabic name is thought to mean, "Mound of the dykes."
-In Modern Hebrew, the ruin is known by the name Tell Goded.
+In Modern Hebrew, the ruin is known by the name Tel Goded.

 The tell, about 2 km north of Beit Guvrin and 9.7 kilometres southeast of Tell es-Safi, was first surveyed by Frederick Jones Bliss in June 1897, and partially excavated by Bliss and R.A.S.
 Macalister in March 1900.
 It has tentatively been identified with the biblical Moresheth-Gath, while others think that it might be Ashan of Joshua 15:42, based on the name's textual proximity to Libnah (thought by Albright to possibly be Tel Burna) and to Ether, a site now recognized as Khirbet el-Ater (grid position 138/113 PAL).

 Members of the Palestine Exploration Fund visited the site in the late 19th-century and described seeing there "foundations, heaps of stones, and a cistern."

 History

-Based on its archaeological finds, the site at Tell ej-Judeideh was inhabited in early pre-Israelite times, during the Middle and Late Bronze Age, and again during the Kingdom of Judah (contemporary with the Philistines), and later fortified during the Roman period, or even perhaps later.
+Based on its archaeological finds, the site at Tell ej-Judeideh was inhabited in early pre-Israelite times, during the Early Bronze Age, and again during the Iron Age (contemporary with the Philistines), and later fortified during the Roman period, or even perhaps later.
+However, the site was abandoned during Late Bronze Age (the alleged time of the Biblical conquest of Joshua).

 The region wherein the ruin lies was formerly inhabited by the Philistines, and later captured by the Israelite tribes during the period of the monarchy.
 With the expulsion of the Israelites during the Assyrian and Chaldean military expeditions, the region was then settled by Idumeans (later turned Jews), followed by other ethnicities, the most prominent of whom being Arabic speaking peoples.